tylergibbs/dsc180ProjectB/README.md

 # Comparisons of Causal Discovery Optimization Methods

-__This project extrapolates 2 differetn methods for causal descovery into timeseries data and compares them to the effectivness of existing methods:
+This project extrapolates 2 different methods for causal descovery into timeseries data and compares them to the effectivness of existing methods:

 - GOLEM
 - DAGMA